 The servicer will agree to service the trust student loans in compliance with the servicing agreement and, if applicable, the Higher Education Act.
-It will have an obligation to purchase from an issuing entity, or substitute qualified substitute student loans for, any trust student loan if the issuing entity is materially and adversely affected by a breach of any covenant of the servicer concerning that student loan.
+It will have an obligation to purchase from an issuing entity, or substitute qualified substitute student loans for, affected trust student loans if the noteholders are materially and adversely affected by a breach (individually or in the aggregate) of any covenant of the servicer concerning such student loans.
 Any breach that relates to compliance with the Higher Education Act or the relevant loan program rules, or the requirements of a guarantor, but that does not affect that guarantor's obligation to guarantee payment of a trust student loan, will not be considered to have a material adverse effect (for example, any breach by the servicer that is cured within the applicable grace period will not be considered to have a material adverse effect).